Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 3. No aftermarket blocks permitted.

 4. Cylinder head must be OEM or OEM replica for brand of engine.
 Outside of cylinder head must measure factory width and length.
 No billet heads of any material.
 Head must retain factory OEM valve angle.
 No deck plates permitted.
-Side draft and aftermarket intake
+Side draft and aftermarket intake manifolds are allowed.

 5. Maximum of one P pump up to P7100 allowed.
 13MM plunger limit.
-Ag governors
+Ag governors permitted.
+The use of multiple high pressure common rail fuel pumps is legal.

 6. Hand throttles permitted.
 Must work in forward motion with 2 return springs